jhuckaby/Cronicle/README.md

 ### Couchbase

+Please note that as of this writing, Cronicle only supports Couchbase Client v2, so you need to force install version `2.6.12` (see instructions below).
+Work is underway to support the v3 API, which has many breaking changes.

 To use Couchbase as a backing store for Cronicle, please read the [Couchbase section in the pixl-server-storage docs](https://www.npmjs.com/package/pixl-server-storage#couchbase).
 It has complete details for how to setup the storage object.
 Example configuration:

 ```js